MichaelXavier/vigilance/README.md

 * *Triggered* - The watch has failed to check in and has notified.
 It will not notify until it is dealt with, either by pausing, checkin in on removal.

-Watches are configured in the server's config file and/or via the REST API.
-The configuration file can be reloaded to account for changes in watches.
+Watches are configured in the server's config file and managed via the rest API or the vigilance client.
+The configuration file can be reloaded to account for changes/additions/removals of watches.

 Watches can be configured with multiple *notifications* to fire when the watch fails to check in.
 Right now the supported notification options are: